Los Peñasquitos Lagoon: California State Parks

 The California Division of Parks and Recreation has designated the status of Los Peñasquitos Lagoon as a State Preserve, which has much more restricted access than the State Park designation.
 There is very limited public use of Los Peñasquitos Marsh Natural Preserve, with most of the area signed as "Do Not Enter".
 The California State Preserve status is granted to only the rarest and most fragile of the state owned lands.

-The State Preserve covers the saltwater lagoon area of over 630 acre adjacent to Torrey Pines State Beach and Torrey Pines State Reserve.
+The State Preserve covers the saltwater lagoon area of over 630 acre adjacent to Torrey Pines State Beach and Torrey Pines State Natural Reserve.
 An additional 240 acre of marshland was added to this California State Parkland in 1987, when it was purchased from SDG&E for $2.25 million.
 SDG&E has originally purchased the land in 1966 as a possible site for a new nuclear power plant that was never built.